rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 ---
 <h1>Coaching Company Guide</h1>

-Do you have free space for at least a one to two-person team to work?
+Do you have free space for at least a two-person team to work?
 Do you have developers passionate about helping newcomers and working on Open Source?

 You might just have what it takes to be a coaching company.